syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/023_db_parser/002_Triggering_actions/README.md

 ### Example: Creating a new context from an action

-In syslog-ng OSE version 3.8 and newer, you can create a new context as an action.
+In {{ site.product.short_name }} version 3.8 and newer, you can create a new context as an action.
 For details, see
 [[Element: create-context]].
 The following example creates a new context whenever the rule matches.